cactusflips2020/Malachite/README.md

 npm start
 ```

-After starting it it will be hosted on localhost:3000 by default.
+Once it is all set up, head over to http://localhost:3000 to use Mewing Academy on your computer!

-## Requirements 🔧
+## Requirements
 - Node.js

-## IMPORTANT ❗
+> [!IMPORTANT]
-- When it prompts you to login the username is mewingacademy and the password is looksmaxxing123
+> When prompted to log in the username is mewingacademy and the password is looksmaxxing123.
+THESE ARE CASE SENSITIVE!